tanseefshahid/tanseefshahid.github.io/career-strategy.md

 Be a good employee.
 Ship the work.
 Don't burn the bridge.
 You may need a reference; you may stay longer than planned.

+**Bandwidth bonus:** Hyvision inspection work is mostly reuse of algorithms you've already built (ICP-based inspection, etc.).
+This gives you roughly 15-20 free hours per week that most candidates don't have.
+The boss explicitly said "learn for a few weeks before new task" — that's permission for skill building.
+Use it wisely (see Time Allocation below).

+---

+## Time Allocation — How to Actually Use 15-20 Free Hours Per Week

+**Counterintuitive truth:** The biggest leverage from free time is NOT more applications.
+The application bottleneck is the supply of senior openings — the Canadian GTS-friendly list has ~10-12 companies, each with 0-2 senior ML openings at any moment.
+Sending 30 applications per month to the same companies doesn't help.
+Quality applications already saturate the available supply.

+**What more time actually buys: a faster, more polished profile-builder project.** Track C says 2-4 hours/week, 6-month timeline.
+With 15-20 free hours/week, you can finish in 6-8 weeks instead of 6 months.
+A finished, polished, public project is the single biggest lever for converting "no sponsorship" defaults into "yes, worth it."

+### Weekly Rhythm

+Concentrate, don't spread thin:

+- **8-10 hours/week: profile-builder project** (finish in 8-10 weeks)
+- **4-6 hours/week: targeted skill gap closing** (modern tracking — ByteTrack, BoT-SORT papers + code; 3D Gaussian Splatting reproduction; Lidar perception fundamentals — PointPillars, CenterPoint)
+- **3-4 hours/week: quality applications + LinkedIn outreach** (5-8 quality apps/month is enough)
+- **2-3 hours/week: general paper reading + staying-current**

+### The Trap to Avoid

+Spending all 20 hours on "applications" — sending 30 mediocre apps to companies that won't sponsor anyway.
+That's the volume-without-leverage trap. **Resist it.** Volume in a saturated supply market produces zero additional results.

+### Workplace Discipline

+Hyvision permission covers **skill building, project building, paper reading, learning**.
+It does NOT cover job hunting visibly:

+- Skill / paper / project work during work hours: fine, explicit permission
+- Application drafting, hiring manager DMs, interview scheduling: lunch or after hours, not at your desk in view of others
+- Do not put job-search files on the work computer (use personal laptop / cloud)
+- Keep the two visibly separate so you don't burn the bridge

+### Daily Structure Suggestion

+If work is genuinely slow, a sustainable daily rhythm:

+- **Morning (work hours):** Profile-builder project + skill building
+- **Lunch (your time):** Quick LinkedIn check, 1-2 hiring manager messages, save interesting roles
+- **Afternoon (work hours):** Profile-builder project continued + actual work tasks as they come up
+- **Evening (your time):** Quality application drafting if a target opening came up, otherwise rest

+Two days per week skip the profile work and use the time to fully draft and send a thoughtful application to a high-priority target. **Mondays and Thursdays** work well — fresh start of week energy, and Thursday catches Friday hiring decisions.

+### Picking the Profile-Builder Project Within 7 Days

+Don't keep researching options.
+Pick by next Friday.
+Recommended ranking for your situation:

+1. **GitHub: Implement ByteTrack from scratch with clear writeup.** Modern tracking is a direct gap from your existing DeepSORT experience.
+The repo demonstrates you've kept current.
+Realistic finish in 4-6 weeks at 8-10 hr/week.
+2. **GitHub: 3D Gaussian Splatting reproduction with documented learnings.** Bigger signal, harder finish in 8 weeks.
+Closes the gap you flagged during Ouster prep.
+3. **Technical blog with 4-6 substantial posts** on your real shipped work (laser simulator, defect segmentation custom loss, FoundationPose adaptation lessons).
+Lower technical bar, broader audience signal.
+Finish in 4-6 weeks.
+4. **Workshop paper submission at a CVPR/ICCV workshop.** Highest signal if accepted, much higher uncertainty and slower timeline (3-4 months including writing + review).

+Pick the one you'll actually finish, not the one that sounds most impressive. **A finished mediocre project beats an unfinished ambitious one by a wide margin.**

 ---

 ## Phase 2: Months 4-9 (Aug 2026 → Jan 2027) — If NA Hasn't Worked